THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 Dr Francis Musonda - MMed Pathology Student

-AIM: The programme aimed to develop relevant, quality, local training programmes for particularly needed health specialty areas.
+AIM: Develop relevant, quality, local training programmes for critical health specialty areas.

 This includes high level specialist training in areas as diverse as Anaesthesia, Pathology and Psychiatry, as well as developing the first pre-service training programme for medical equipment maintenance professionals.